WE2BS/openerp-openlib/docs/orm.rst

     criteria = (Q(name='Paul') | Q(name='Pierre)) & Q(age=12)) | -Q(age=12)

-For a detailed description the form keywords argument can take, read keywords argument format.
+For a detailed description the keywords arguments, read :ref:`keywords-format`.

 .. _keywords-format:

 Keywords arguments format
 -------------------------

-With OpenLib, :class:`Q` objects and :class:`Extendedosv` class supports keyword argument formatting to specify you search criteria.
+With OpenLib, :class:`Q` objects and :class:`ExtendedOsv` class methods supports keyword argument formatting to specify you search criteria.
 The simple form of the keyword argument is : ::

     name='value'